goodmanjosephd/flowershow/content/references/How to succeed in a -post-career- world - Big Think.md

 omnivore: https://omnivore.app/me/https-refind-com-r-149626929-context-2-fs-2-ptid-69845866-s-emai-18bb3caecae
 type: Article
 ---
+# How to succeed in a -post-career- world - Big Think

 > I grew up watching Johnny Carson on _The Tonight Show_, and for 30 years, he would always walk out from behind a curtain and stand in one place.
 How did he know where to stand?
 There was a star on the ground.